 Once you’ve fitted the harness on first use, you shouldn’t need to adjust it for a while.
 It’s worth checking every few walks, however, as there’s a chance the buckles could come loose.

 Note: It’s also essential to get the right size harness.
 An incorrect size or poor fit can cause chafing, restricted movement and may even allow your dog to escape.
-Check out my sizing guide here for more information, or this page for a list of the best harnesses for small dogs.
+Check out my sizing guide here for more information.

 The step-in design has become the preferred type of harness in recent years, so most brands manufacture them.
 Popular examples include Kurgo, Cetacea, Ruffwear and Chai’s Choice.